 The National Conservation Easement Database (NCED) is the first national database of conservation easement information, compiling records from land trusts and public agencies throughout the United States.
-This public-private partnership brings together national conservation groups, local and regional land trusts, and state and federal agencies around a common objective.
-Currently, no single, nationwide system exists for sharing and managing information about conservation easements, making it diffucult to have a good understanding of our conservation footprint.
+This public-private partnership brings together national conservation groups, local and regional land trusts, and local, state and federal agencies around a common objective.
 This effort helps agencies, land trusts, and other organizations plan more strategically, identify opportunities for collaboration, advance public accountability, and raise the profile of what’s happening on-the-ground in the name of conservation.

 For an introductory tour of the NCED and its benefits check out the story map.